aidgames/sqlfs/README.md

 ![build](../../workflows/build/badge.svg)

-A FUSE file system backed by an sqlite database.
+A FUSE file system backed by an MySql database.

 At present this is about as simple an implementation as I could make, and this was done on purpose since it gives a nice starting point from which to build a